neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part2.md

 - **djbuild**: Build the containers.
 - **djlogs**: Monitor the container logs.
 - **djup**: Build the containers, run in detached mode and monitor logs.
+- **djrestart**: Bring down the containers, then bring back up in detached mode and monitor logs.
 - **djdown**: Bring down the containers.

 Reload your shell: